irmen/prog8/README.md

 - automatic type conversions
 - floating point operations
 - optional automatic preserving and restoring CPU registers state, when calling routines that otherwise would clobber these
-- abstracting away low level aspects such as zero page handling, program startup, explicit memory addresses
+- abstracting away low level aspects such as ZeroPage handling, program startup, explicit memory addresses
 - breakpoints, that let the Vice emulator drop into the monitor if execution hits them
 - source code labels automatically loaded in Vice emulator so it can show them in disassembly
 - conditional gotos
 - various code optimizations (code structure, logical and numerical expressions, ...)
-- @todo: loops
-- @todo: memory block operations

 It still allows for low level programming however and inline assembly blocks to write performance critical pieces of code, but otherwise compiles fairly straightforwardly